A Travel Price Comparison for Ireland Dublin vs. Cork for Nightlife, Attractions, Food, and Families

 Which is Bigger, Dublin or Cork?

-Dublin is bigger, and its population is about 5.4 times larger than the population of Cork.
-When comparing the population of Dublin vs. Cork, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Dublin has a larger population, and is about 5 times larger than the population of Cork.
+When comparing the sizes of Dublin and Cork, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Dublin or Cork?